openstack/mistral/doc/source/developer/contributor/coding_guidelines.rst

 - **Communication.** When writing code we always try to create it in a way that it's easy to read and understand.
 This is important because most of the time developers spend on reading existing code, not writing new.
-- **Simplicity.** It makes sense to write code that use minimal means that solves a task at hand.
+- **Simplicity.** It makes sense to write code that uses minimal means that solves a task at hand.
 - **Flexibility.** In most cases it's better to keep options open because in programming there's no such thing as "done".
 Pretty much all code gets